-The Chicago School of Professional Psychology Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program) is designed to prepare students who are primarily from low-income, first generation college students, and traditionally underrepresented groups to pursue doctoral studies.
+The Chicago School - Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program) is designed to prepare students who are first generation college studentsand/or from traditionally underrepresented groups to pursue doctoral studies.

 The program is open to undergraduate (bachelor's level) students.
 A student who wishes to pursue doctoral study, enhance their research and writing skills, and participate in a faculty-led research project should apply!
 The program offers services including but not limited to

-The McNair Scholars Program at TCSPP is one of approximately 200 such programs nationwide.
+The McNair Scholars Program at The Chicago School is one of approximately 200 such programs nationwide.
 McNair serves the very important function of preparing over 5,000 McNair Scholars for graduate study.

 [email protected] | 202-706-5036

-Rising juniors and seniors enrolled in a TCSPP undergraduate (bachelor's degree) program who are U.S. Citizens
+Rising juniors and seniors enrolled in a Chicago School undergraduate (bachelor's degree) program who are U.S. Citizens

 Credit count can include transfer credits from other institutions